livluvly/Financial-Portfolio/README.md

 Please follow the guidelines below to contribute effectively.
 <br>
 <br>
 - Found a bug or have a feature suggestion?
-Create an issue on our[GitHub Issues Page](https://github.com/livluvly/Financial-Portfolio/issues).
+Create an issue on our [GitHub Issues Page](https://github.com/livluvly/Financial-Portfolio/issues).
 - Share your ideas for new features or improvements by submitting a detailed feature request on the [feedback form](https://forms.gle/Kz13TQGAN2feM1Gs6).

 ### How to contribute: